aaronottinger/aaronottinger.github.io/classes/socialjustice/dice4040syllabus2021.md

 #### PROGRESS REPORT: Week 6

-## WEEK 7: Accessibility, part II: Research, Testing, Design (Feb 18)
+## WEEK 7: Accessibility, part II: Research, Testing, Design (Lab, Feb 18)

 Now that we have situated accessibility within a larger history, now we need to think about how we can incorporate it into our designs.
 For instance, the syllabus you are currently reading has been organized using headings (h1, h2, h3, h4).
 These headings make it easier to navigate for someone using a screen reader.
 While this simple fix will not eliminate all accessibility issues, we must strive to constantly improve our online documents, tools, and sites so that they can accommodate as many folks as possible.